Looking for a different type of basil? Check out the 15 most popular varieties.

 Table of Contents

-Sweet basil is probably the most common varieties of basil very popular in pestos, salads, and marinades.
-When you find basil in the grocery store, it will most often be the sweet basil variety.
+Sweet basil is probably the most common variety of basil very popular in pestos, salads, and marinades.

 Sweet basil is a medium green color with a rounded cup-shaped leaf.
 Sweet basil has been known to repel mosquitos.